 Associate Dean of Academic Affairs Michael J. Hussey was honored in 2010 as one of the Central Penn Business Journal 40 Under 40.
 He is also active in the United Way of the Capital Region and directs the Widener Law Commonwealth Volunteer Income Tax Assistance Program.

-Business Advising Certificate Program Director Juliet M. Moringiello has held several leadership positions in the American Bar Association Business Law Section and is a member of the Executive Council of the Pennsylvania Bar Association Business Law Section.
+Business Advising Program Director, Associate Dean for Research and Faculty Development, and Commonwealth Professor of Business Law Juliet M. Moringiello is presently serving as chair of the Pennsylvania Bar Association Business Law Section and has held several other leadership positions in the organization.
 In 2007, Professor Moringiello received a Special Achievement Award from the Pennsylvania Bar Association for her involvement in commercial law reform in Pennsylvania and in 2013, she was named as one of the Central Penn Business Journal Women of Influence.